 This is part of an ongoing series of posts for The Super Mario Brothers Quilt Along I’m hosting here on my blog.
 You can join in at any time!
-You will find the links to all steps in my top bar.
+You will find the links to all steps here.
+Please share your makes on Instagram with #supermariobrosquilt.
 Also please feel free to join the Super Mario Brothers Quilt Along Flickr Group.

 ♪do do da do.
 Da do da do…do do da do do do da do do do♪

 It’s time to cut the sashing and sew this top together!
 Some of you clever duckies out there have already done that and I’m ADORING the quilt tops that are finished.
 Please go check out the flickr group to see the tops and quilts that are finished.
 Can we say AWESOME?!

 Anyway, for the rest of us, it’s time to cut up some more fabric.
 There are two colors in my sashing as it looks in the image above.
 So I will give you the dimensions for cutting those.

 The sashing finishes at 3″ wide, so we will be cutting all our pieces 3 1/2″ wide to account for seam allowances.

 - Cut (31) 3 1/2″ x 18.5″ Blue Strips of Fabric

 - Cut (20) 3 1/2″ x 3 1/2″ Black Squares of Fabric